theniceboy/coc-flutter/README.md

   > When set to true, will display the path of the selected UI component on the status bar
 - `flutter.outlineWidth` controls the default width of the flutter outline panel. default: `30`
 - `flutter.outlineIconPadding` controls The number of spaces between the icon and the item text in the outline panel. default: `0`
+- `flutter.sdk.searchPaths` the paths to search for flutter sdks, either directories where flutter is installed or directories which contain directories where flutter versions have been installed eg. `/path/to/flutter` (command at `/path/to/flutter/bin/flutter`) or `~/flutter_versions` (command at `~/flutter_versions/version/bin/flutter`).
 - `flutter.sdk.dart-command` dart command, leave empty should just work, default: `''`
-- `flutter.sdk.dart-lookup` command to find dart executable location, used to infer dart-sdk location, default: `''`
+- `flutter.sdk.dart-lookup` **only use this if you don't have a flutter installation but only dart** command to find dart executable location, used to infer dart-sdk location, default: `''`
 - `flutter.sdk.flutter-lookup` command to find flutter executable location, used to infer location of dart-sdk in flutter cache: `''`
 - `flutter.provider.hot-reload` Enable hot reload after save, default: `true`
   > only when there are no errors for the save file